 You will be taught by experienced senior lecturers.
 All staff have extensive experience in teaching mathematics in a variety of secondary schools and have held a range of different roles and responsibilities.
 Secondary mathematics teachers will also provide you with guidance and support as your mentor whilst you are on placement in school.

 We always aim for you to enjoy your education and training in what we expect to be an extremely challenging, stimulating and rewarding degree course.
 The education modules within your degree have been designed to help you become outstanding teachers, through an incredibly enjoyable and a never-to-be-forgotten experience.Charlotte CooperCourse Director

 There are different methods of assessment used throughout the course, which include examinations and coursework.
 All placement modules are assessed via formal observation of teaching and assessment of evidence collated.

 The vast majority of our students go into employment as qualified teachers following the course.
-There are a number of study options available to former students of this course at Canterbury Christ Church University during the Newly Qualified Teacher (NQT) year and beyond, which lead to Masters degrees in Education.
+There are a number of study options available to former students of this course at Canterbury Christ Church University during the Early Career Teacher (ECT) phase and beyond, which lead to Master's degrees in Education.

 Tuition fees for all courses are payable on an annual basis, except where stated.